vivek1702/Credit-Card-Approval-Prediction/README.md

 - [Medium Article on IV](https://sundarstyles89.medium.com/weight-of-evidence-and-information-value-using-python-6f05072e83eb)

 Thank you for your interest in my project!
 Your feedback and suggestions are greatly appreciated.

+**Objective****Situation**: I was tasked with predicting the creditworthiness of bank customers for the credit card department.
+This was crucial for the bank's risk management, as indiscriminate approval of credit cards could lead to financial losses.

+**Task**: The goal was to develop a data-driven approach using a dataset containing customer information, including income, gender, education, and other factors, along with a dataset indicating whether credit card applications were approved or rejected.

+**Action**: Here's how I approached the project:
+1. **Data Cleaning**: I handled missing data and performed data cleansing.
+Notably, I replaced missing occupation data with income type information and dropped irrelevant columns.

+2. **Feature Engineering**: I created new features, like grouping education levels, combining similar categories, and categorizing numerical data for better model performance.

+3. **Exploratory Data Analysis (EDA)**: I explored data distributions, identified outliers, and discovered correlations between variables, which informed feature engineering decisions.

+4. **Modeling**: I tried various machine learning models, including logistic regression, random forest, and XGBoost.
+However, the models struggled due to the imbalance in the dataset and the lack of highly relevant financial data.

+5. **Model Evaluation**: I assessed model performance, but the results didn't show significant improvements, considering the limitations of the data.

+**Result**: The project illuminated the challenges of predicting creditworthiness with limited financial data and a highly imbalanced dataset.
+The models developed didn't yield satisfactory results due to the scarcity of negative examples and the absence of critical financial information.

+This project showcased my expertise in data preprocessing, feature engineering, and machine learning, despite the complex nature of the task.